tidalmigrations/tidalmigrations.github.io/pages/api/importing_applications.md

   ]
 }'
 ```
-This will allow you to import your application to the Tidal Migrations API!
+This will allow you to import your application to the Tidal API!

 The response of the above request should be the following: